bpmn-io/bpmn.io/src/pages/toolkit/bpmn-js/walkthrough/walkthrough.md

 [bpmn-moddle](https://github.com/bpmn-io/bpmn-moddle) knows about the BPMN 2.0 meta-model defined in the [BPMN 2.0 standard](http://www.omg.org/spec/BPMN/2.0/).
 It allows us to read and write BPMN 2.0 schema compliant XML documents and access BPMN related information behind shapes and connections drawn on the diagram.

-On top of these two libraries bpmn-js defines the BPMN specifics such as look and feel, modeling rules and tooling (i.e. palette).
+On top of these two libraries, bpmn-js defines the BPMN specifics such as look and feel, modeling rules and tooling (i.e. palette).
 We will go into detail about the individual components in the following paragraphs.

 <h2 id="diagram-js">